FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we introduced FastSLM, a lightweight and efficient SLM engineered to overcome the critical scaling limitations of long-form speech processing.
-At the core of our approach is the HFQ-Former, a novel module that hierarchically compresses high-frame-rate speech features into compact semantic tokens.
-Complemented by a cost-effective three-stage training strategy, FastSLM achieves SOTA or competitive performance across diverse benchmarks while reducing feature sequence length by up to 96\%.
-These results demonstrate that extreme token compression is a practical and scalable solution for real-time long-form speech understanding, contributing a critical building block for future multimodal systems.
-A discussion on current limitations and future directions is provided in Appendix \ref{sec:limitation}.
+In this paper, we introduced FastSLM, a lightweight architecture designed to overcome the scaling bottlenecks of long-form speech processing.
+By employing the Hierarchical Temporal Abstractor (HTA) and a cost-effective three-stage training strategy, FastSLM compresses high-frame-rate acoustic features into compact semantic tokens—reducing sequence length by up to 97\%.
+Our results demonstrate that this extreme token compression achieves competitive or state-of-the-art performance across diverse benchmarks, providing a highly scalable and practical building block for real-time multimodal systems.